Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test3_clue_analysis(gemini).md

 ### Fake Clues: 5/5
 **Excellent - Outstanding**

-The samples clearly point to the wrong answer choices (song/software), avoiding any mention of 'book'.
-They are believable in the context of the choices.
+Both fake clues clearly point towards the wrong answers.
+One points to a 'song' with mention of instruments and dancing, while the other refers to 'movie' with actors performing on stage.
+They avoid any mention of books.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices